CarlKCarlK/anyinput/README.md

     Ok(s.len()+2)
 }

-// By using 'AnyString', len_plus_2 works with
+// By using AnyString, len_plus_2 works with
 // &str, String, or &String -- borrowed or moved. assert_eq!(len_plus_2("Hello")?, 7); // move a &str
 let input: &str = "Hello";